House GOP launches probe into Jan. 6 panel

 Loudermilk’s office last year shared a letter from the Capitol Police chief saying of its own review of the footage: “We do not consider any of the activities we observed as suspicious.”

-Loudermilk appeared on Fox New host Tucker Carlson’s show this week as a part of a segment revealing never-before-seen security footage from Jan.
+Loudermilk appeared on Fox News host Tucker Carlson’s show this week as a part of a segment revealing never-before-seen security footage from Jan.
 6, after McCarthy granted Carlson access to the footage.

-House Majority Leader Steve Scalise (R-La.) said Wednesday Democrats owe Loudermilk an apology.
+House Majority Leader Steve Scalise (R-La.) said Wednesday that Democrats owe Loudermilk an apology.

 “They implied things about him that weren’t true that those tapes revealed,” Scalise said.

-Rep. Bennie Thompson (D-Miss.), who was chair of the committee, declined to offer an apology to Loudermilk on Wednesday.
+Rep. Bennie Thompson (D-Miss.), who was chairman of the committee, declined to offer an apology to Loudermilk on Wednesday.

 “All he had to do was come and testify before the committee and we could have cleared it up,” Thompson said, also denying that the select committee implied that Loudermilk helped insurrectionists by giving the tour.